terascope/teraslice/docs/packages/data-mate/overview.md

 ### toISDN

-`toISDN(input) - Parses a string or number to a fully validated phone number.
+`toISDN(input, context) - Parses a string or number to a fully validated phone number.
 If given an array it will convert everything in the array excluding null/undefined values`

 `returns null if input is null/undefined`